isaqb-org/glossary/manuscript/2-terms-D-L.md

 {#term-interface}
 ### Interface

+Multiple meaning depending on context:
-Boundary across which two building blocks interact or communicate with each other.
+* Boundary across which two building blocks interact or communicate with each other.
+* Design construct that provides an abstraction of the behavior of concrete components, declares possible interactions with these components and constraints for these interactions.

 {#term-interface-segregation-principle}
 ### Interface Segregation Principle (ISP)